 The rattail is a modified mullet in which only a fraction of the hair on the back of the head is long while everything else is cut short.
 This modification makes the hair resemble a tail, which leads it to its name.
 The rattail became extremely popular in the 1980s and began to fizzle out in the early 1990s.
 You don’t see this hairstyle too often anymore, but we’re sure it will make a comeback someday.

 The Jheri Curl

 The Flattop was really popular in the 1950s and unexpectedly became trendy again with boys and men in the 1980s.
-It’s a military style haircut which requires electric clippers to trim the hairs on the top of the head to the point that when they stand straight up, the top of the head appears like a table top.
+It’s a military-style haircut that requires electric clippers to trim the hairs on the top of the head to the point that when they stand straight up, the top of the head appears like a tabletop.
 The hairstyle resembles a box sitting on the top of the head.
-Usually the hairs were cut short enough that they would stand straight up on their own, but sometimes gel would be required.
+Usually, the hairs were cut short enough that they would stand straight up on their own, but sometimes gel would be required.

 Crimped and Teased

 It doesn’t take a rocket scientist to figure out why they called some rock groups “Hair Bands”.
 The latter half of the 1980s saw Glam Metal popularize the big hair look that was both voluminous and loud.
 This look involved crimping, teasing, perming, bleaching and chemically treating their hair into a wild mess.
 Both men and women enjoyed this hairstyle and it became an iconic symbol of the 1980s hairstyles.

 In the 1980s, hairstyles were how people expressed who they were.
 It was more than fashion, it evolved into an art form.
 Cyndi Lauper was a prime example that imagination was the only limit for the 1980s hairstyles.

 Did we leave one off the list?
 Let us know by leaving a comment below.